marinaluchner/ml-assisted-aav-engineering/README.md

 ---

 ## Requirements
+This software was tested under Windows Subsystem for Linux 2 (WSL2; Linux kernel 6.6.114.1) on a workstation equipped with a 13th Generation Intel Core i7-13700H processor and 16GB RAM.
+No GPU acceleration was used.

 The requirements to run the data processing and associated analysis are stored in data_processing.yaml.
 Meanwhile, the requirements for model training, analysis and visualization can be found in the modelling.yaml.
 Conda environment can be created from these files using the commands below.
 ```bash